albihasani94/albihasani94.github.io/_drafts/helidon-se-x.md

 ## Hold on a sec

-The first thing that catches the eye is that the project has a `Main` class.
+One of the things that catch the eye in the project structure is the `Main` class.
 This class is the application starting point and provides access to methods

-## Let's switch to OpenAPI to get a better view of our API.
+## OpenAPI to get a better view of our API